Tom-Kon/thermaldata-analyzer/README.md

 <ol>
   <li>general_data_analyzer_integrated.R: this is the code (app). </li>
   <li>paper.md: this is the paper submitted to the journal of open source software.
 The figures it contains are in the "figures" folder. </li>
   <li>The code can be verified by running the files in the "examples" folder.
-The same folder also contains an example of an expected output excel. </li>
+Different examples are presented in different subfolders, all having different datastuctures.
+The subfolder of each particular example also contains an expected output excel. </li>
 </ol>